 TPDCo certifies 42 Negril entities COVID-19 compliant

-KINGSTON, Jamaica — The Tourism Product Development Company Limited, (TPDCo) says their team has been on the ground in Negril visiting and assessing tourism entities with a view to certifying them as COVID-19 compliant, so that they may be incorporated into the pool of offerings to visitors in that resort town.
+THE Tourism Product Development Company Ltd (TPDCo) says its its team of product quality officers has been on the ground in Negril visiting and assessing tourism entities, with a view to certifying them as COVID-19-compliant so that they may be incorporated into the pool of offerings to visitors in that resort town.

-As of Thursday, July 9, 58 establishments in Negril have been scheduled for assessment, while 44 have already been assessed.

-The company said 42 of those already assessed were found to be compliant with the COVID-19 health and safety protocols, while two entities were not compliant and will be re-visited when they have completed implementation of the stated requirements.

-The body said the entities assessed include hotels, attractions, car rentals, condominiums, tour operators, villas, apartments and water sports.
+Up to July 9, 44 of the 58 establishments in Negril scheduled for assessment had already been assessed.
+Of the 44, 43 are licensed by the JTB and 42 are compliant with the COVID-19 Ministry of Health and Wellness safety protocols.
+Two entities are not compliant and will be re-visited when they have completed implementation of the stated requirements.
+The entities assessed include hotels, attractions, car rentals, condominiums, tour operators, villas, apartments and water sports facilities.

-“Our focus will always be on regulated entities first, because we have had multiple amnesties for businesses to become compliant with the Jamaica Tourist Board licenses.
-Nonetheless, we are not leaving these unlicensed entities behind and have begun doing COVID-19 compliance checks for them.
-If these unlicensed entities are COVID-19 compliant, the JTB on TPDCo's recommendation will place them on their website so bookings can be made.
-These entities however, will be given 30 days in which to become JTB licensed, or else be removed from the JTB listing,” TPDCo executive director Dr Andrew Spencer said.
+According to executive director of the TPDCo Dr Andrew Spencer, “Our focus will always be on regulated entities first because we have had multiple amnesties for businesses to become compliant with the JTB licences.
+Nonetheless, we are not leaving these unlicensed entities behind and have begun doing COVID-19-compliance checks for them.
+If these unlicensed entities are COVID-19-compliant the JTB, on TPDCo's recommendation, will place them on their website so bookings can be made.
+These entities, however, will be given 30 days in which to become JTB-licensed, or else be removed from the JTB listing.

-In addition, the company said tourism entities will be supported through the World Bank funded Rural Economic Development Initiative (REDI), programme and other such initiatives to get support for COVID-19 compliance as well as to become JTB licensed.
+In addition, tourism entities will be supported through the World Bank-funded Rural Economic Development Initiative (REDI) programme and other such initiatives to get support for COVID-19 compliance, as well as to be licensed by the JTB.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive